OfficeDev/office-js-docs-pr.fr-fr/docs/quickstarts/word-quickstart.md

 ### <a name="update-the-manifest"></a>Mise à jour du manifeste

-1. Ouvrez le fichier manifeste XML dans le projet de complément.
-Ce fichier définit les paramètres et les fonctionnalités du complément.
+1. Open the XML manifest file in the add-in project.
+This file defines the add-in's settings and capabilities.

-2. L’élément `ProviderName` possède une valeur d’espace réservé.
-Remplacez-le par votre nom.
+2. The `ProviderName` element has a placeholder value.
+Replace it with your name.

-3. L’attribut `DefaultValue` de l’élément `DisplayName` possède un espace réservé.
-Remplacez-le par **My Office Add-in**.
+3. The `DefaultValue` attribute of the `DisplayName` element has a placeholder.
+Replace it with **My Office Add-in**.

-4. L’attribut `DefaultValue` de l’élément `Description` possède un espace réservé.
-Remplacez-le par **A task pane add-in for Word**.
+4. The `DefaultValue` attribute of the `Description` element has a placeholder.
+Replace it with **A task pane add-in for Word**.

 5. Enregistrez le fichier.